andrewoid/evolution-java/new_project.md

 2. Add a [.gitignore](.gitignore) to the root of your project.

+3. Create a `.github/workflows/` directory.
+Copy [java_gradle.yaml](git/.github/workflows/java_gradle.yaml)
+   and [checkstyle.xml](git/.github/workflows/checkstyle.xml) to that directory.

-3. Open a terminal inside the project (or use the terminal tab in Intellij)
+4. Open a terminal inside the project (or use the terminal tab in Intellij)

         # this makes the project into a git repo
         git init